 Course Title & No. Brief Course Description Advanced Studies in the Law of Criminal Procedure 0302611 The general Curriculum: This course includes a definition of the criminal procedure law, the lawsuits arising from the crime, the stages of the criminal lawsuit, the reasons for its expiry, the powers of the judicial officers, the criminal judgment and the ways to appeal judgments.
 Special Curriculum: An in-depth study of more than one topic of the Code of Criminal Procedures, to be determined in the light of the criteria adopted by the College Council.
 At least one third of the course is taught in English, and one-third of the course's total grade is allocated to it.
-Advanced Studies in Penal Law 0302612 General Curriculum: The study of the general theory of crime punishment, as well as precautionary measures of all its formeasures of deprivation of rights and material and social measures of deprivation of rights and material and social measures of the Penal Code to be determined in the light of criteria adopted by the College Council.
+Advanced Studies in Penal Law 0302612 General Curriculum: The study of the general theory of crime and punishment, as well as precautionary measures of all its forms, measures of deprivation of rights and material and social measures.
+Special Curriculum: This course includes an in-depth study of one or more subjects of the Penal Code to be determined in the light of the criteria adopted by the College Council.
 Advanced Studies in the Science of Punishment 0302613 The general Curriculum: Includes the definition of punishment via the study of the concept of punishment, its criteria, and method of its implementation in Punitive Institutions and means of sentence care during the penalty inside and outside these institutions as well as subsequent care to implementation of the punishment.
 Special Curriculum: An in-depth study of the major subjects of the discipline of punishment science is determined in the light of the criteria adopted by the College Council.
 Advanced Studies in Special Criminal Legislations 0302614 The general Curriculum: Includes the study of the special section of the Penal Code, especially the crimes against persons, funds and crimes prejudicial to the public interest, provided that the content of this section is determined in accordance with the topic studied in the special curriculum.
 Special Curriculum: An in-depth study of one or more topics of special penal legislation, to be determined in the light of the criteria adopted by the College Council.